forkcms/forkcms/CONTRIBUTING.md

 An editor will open up containing the hashes and the commit messages of your last 5 commits.
 It should look like this:

 ```
-pick c171aae Write tests for the new ModulesSettings class.
+pick c171aae Write tests for the new ModuleSettings class.
-pick f6cf11c Rename the modules_settings to fork.settings.
+pick f6cf11c Rename the modules_settings to forkcms.settings.
 pick 66a7f2b Refactor using rename method.
 pick 123491d Deprecate the module settings methods in the BackendModel
 pick cd64652 Deprecate the modulesettings methods in the frontend model.